Registration Policies(Click a topic below to view details.)

 A student is in good academic standing if s/he has a cumulative grade point average that is not below 2.00.

-Graduation cum laude or magna cum laude is possible from those divisions of Western Washington University which employ the A-F grading system: College of Business and Economics, College of Fine and Performing Arts, College of Humanities and Social Sciences, Huxley College of the Environment, College of Sciences and Technology, and Woodring College of Education.
+Graduation cum laude or magna cum laude is possible from those divisions of Western Washington University which employ the A-F grading system: College of Business and Economics, College of Fine and Performing Arts, College of Humanities and Social Sciences, Huxley College of the Environment, College of Science and Engineering, and Woodring College of Education.
 Fairhaven College, which employs a different grading system, may develop alternate ways to honor outstanding graduates, subject to approval of the Academic Coordinating Commission.

 The Graduate School does not confer graduation honors on graduate students although some graduate programs recognize meritorious graduate students.